 But I digress, this post isn’t meant as an in depth look at the different compensation models.

-If you want more details on each model, I discuss them all in my network marketing overview.
+If you want more details on each model, I discuss them all in my detailed network marketing overview.

 In the early years, distributors had to order extra product in order to distribute and service their customers.